 - 1. Staff and students recognize the importance of maintaining a healthy school/work/life balance - 2.
-Staff and students participate in a variety of Health and Wellness focused activities throughout the year. - 3.
-The Health and Wellness program has staff engaged and excited to be involved in.
+Students, staff and families participate in a variety of Health and Wellness focused activities throughout the year. - 3.
+The Health and Wellness program has staff engaged and excited to be involved.